Is the Chase Sapphire Preferred Worth It in 2026?

 Airlines: Aer Lingus, Air Canada Aeroplan, British Airways, Air France/KLM Flying Blue, Iberia Plus, JetBlue, Singapore Airlines, Southwest, United, Virgin Atlantic.
 Hotels: IHG One Rewards, Marriott Bonvoy, World of Hyatt.
 Transfers are instant and irreversible — always confirm award availability before transferring.

-The Sapphire Preferred redeems at 1.25 cents per point through Chase Travel.
-The Reserve redeems at 1.5 cents per point.
-For cardholders who book primarily through the portal rather than transferring, this 0.25-cent difference compounds across larger balances.
+Portal-heavy redeemers face a quieter cost.
+The Preferred redeems at 1.25 cents per point through Chase Travel against the Reserve's 1.5 cents, and that 0.25-cent difference compounds across larger balances.

 Person pointing at a location on a map surrounded by travel planning accessories